 Ribbon cutting held for new classroom facility at North Iberville High School

-MARINGOUIN - The Iberville Parish School District held a ribbon cutting on Friday for a new classroom facility at North Iberville High School.
+ROSEDALE - The Iberville Parish School District held a ribbon cutting on Friday for a new classroom facility at North Iberville High School.

 Images showed new classrooms, including a new science classroom.
+Officials broke ground on the building in 2024 as part of a multi-million dollar revitalization project for the high school, which re-opened in 2022.

 Trending News